xavierchia/xavierchia.github.io/_posts/2023-08-28-workaholic.md

 I want to do whatever I can to make our business successful.
 But cramming more work into my days is doing more harm than good.

-So I've started to put some strict boundaries around my work hours.
+So I've started to put some strict boundaries around my work hours with two well-defined blocks to make sure I spend 50% of my time working on the business and 50% of my time working in the business.

-I've started to close my laptop whenever I wasn't entirely sure what to do next.
+I've started to close my laptop whenever I'm not entirely sure what to do next.

 I've started to write daily again.
 Spending an hour to write a blog post like the one you're reading right now is doing more for our business than me spending an additional hour on some random busywork.

-I'm not quite ready for the [4-hour workday](https://www.oliverburkeman.com/fourhours) or to [take two days off per week](https://www.amazon.com/Vacation-Effect®-Entrepreneurs-Business-Working/dp/1544534728) yet.
+I'm not quite ready for [4-hour workdays](https://www.oliverburkeman.com/fourhours) or to [take two days off per week](https://www.amazon.com/Vacation-Effect®-Entrepreneurs-Business-Working/dp/1544534728) yet.

 But I might be getting there.